OWASP/Go-SCP/src/database-security/parameterized-queries.md

    If it's not available it will try to find another connection in the pool

 This type of flow could cause high-concurrency usage of the database and creates lots of prepared statements.
-So, it's important to keep this information in mind.
+Therefore, it's important to keep this information in mind.

 Here's an example of a prepared statement with parameterized queries: